 How do schools fund this provision?

-Schools typically utilise their SEN budget and Pupil Premium funding to staff and resource the room.
+Schools typically utilise their SEN budget and pupil premium funding to staff and resource the room.
 While the initial setup cost is high, headteachers often find it reduces the long-term costs associated with permanent exclusions and 1:1 crisis support.

 How do we measure the impact of the intervention?

 For a final classroom example addressing parent queries, when parents ask if their child is missing out on phonics, the teacher shares a portfolio showing how phonics is embedded into the group's baking activity through reading and decoding recipe cards.
-The pupils then produce their own simplified recipe book, using pictures and keywords to demonstrate their understanding.
+The learners then produce their own simplified recipe book, using pictures and keywords to demonstrate their understanding.

 Further Reading: Key Research Papers

-These peer-reviewed studies provide the evidence base for the strategies discussed above.
+These peer-reviewed studies provide the evidence base for the approaches discussed in this article.

 Free Resource Pack